Millardiang/weewx-divumwx/README.md

 ##############################################################################

 Please note the latitude or longitude should be a maximum or 3 decimal places.
 Also no negative values if you are in a West of South location, just an absolute value for latitude or longitude example -12.345 should be entered as 12.345

+Also very very important you must delete dvmGetEarthMoon.php from your divumwx folder